KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/generate/drawgrid.rst

    * - Height
      - Integer
      - Defines the distance between horizontal grid lines in pixels
-   * - Thickness
+   * - Thickness (px)
      - Integer
      - Defines the thickness of the line in pixels.
-If set high enough the grid is filled.
+If set high enough, the grid is essentially filled.
-   * - Color
-     - Picker
-     - Defines the color for the grid

 .. hint::